 Justia has been collecting court data from federal and state systems since 2003.
 It cleans that data up, makes it searchable, and has built up enough authority over twenty-odd years that its pages routinely sit above the original docket in search.
 That authority is the whole problem.
 The record might be minor, but Justia puts it front and center.

-One thing to keep in mind: Justia sees itself as a public-interest legal resource, not a gossip site.
+One thing to keep in mind: Justia views itself as a public-interest legal resource.
 That self-image shapes every removal decision they make, so how you frame your request matters.

 First, search your name on Justia.com and write down every page that mentions you, with the full URL for each.
 People usually show up on more than one, so check the case detail page, the docket, and any opinion summaries.